Approximate reading time: 12 minutes

 First reason to leave Quito: The medical treatment and doctors of the city are awful

 The worst and most dramatic reason I was suffering from personally.
 Getting sick, paying a lot of cash for incompetent doctors and not getting healed or treated professionally, so that you will get sick soon again.
-If you want to read more about “Why you shouldn’t get sick in Quito”, I recommend to invest some time in the following blog article I wrote.

 Second reason to leave Quito: Living costs are unjustified high